mabq/arch-base/README.md

      Use the `nmtui` command to connect to a wireless network.

-## Encrypt a variable value with Ansible
+## How to encrypt a variable value with Ansible

-To encrypt a variable with Ansible, first store the encryption password in a file to avoid any typos:
+First store the encryption password in a file to avoid any typos:

    ```bash
    echo "{encryption-password-here}" > ~/.vault_key; chmod 600 ~/.vault_key